 Let’s get started!

 First make the “sponge” which is going to ferment overnight: In large non-reactive mixing bowl combine the flours, unfed sourdough starter, honey or maple syrup, and buttermilk.
-Cover and let the batter rest overnight at room temperature.
+Cover and let the batter rest for at least 6 hours or overnight at room temperature.

 The following morning the batter will be nice and bubbly.